cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

     20230823:16:14:20:004143 gpstop:mdw:gpadmin-[INFO]:-Database successfully shutdown with no errors reported
     ```

+**Exercise**

-Exercise: Read the log entries for `gpstop` and `gpstart`, and try to understand what they mean.
+Read the log entries for `gpstop` and `gpstart`, and try to understand what they mean.
 Read and exercise the different options for `gpstart` and `gpstop`.

 ## 6. Check cluster state

 - Check the state of a cluster using `gpstate`.

     `gpstate` is the utility that can give you information about the state of the cluster.
-You can add different arguments to see different aspects of the cluster state.
+You can add different options to see different aspects of the cluster state.

     ```shell
     [gpadmin@mdw ~]$ gpstate